 Fonda lo Que Hay

-The restaurant’s menu combines flavors from around the world and whips up fun dishes using Panama’s freshest ingredients.
+The restaurant’s menu combines flavors from around the world and dishes using Panama’s freshest ingredients.
 The beef tenderloin, the mac and cheese, and the octopus will all keep you coming back from more.
-Here’s a place where we recommend skipping the wine and opting instead for one of their creative cocktails to accompany your meal.
+Here’s a place where we recommend skipping the wine and opting instead for one of their creative cocktails.

 Craving something a little more exotic?
 Then consider booking a table at Salvaje.
 This restaurant is well known for its take on gourmet Japanese cuisine with some unexpected twists.
 You won’t find the same hum-drum sushi rolls here that you’re likely to find at a shopping mall food court.
-Instead, prepare to be wowed by the fun and fanciful flavor combinations.
+Instead, prepare to enjoy the fun and fanciful flavor combinations.

 Donde José is definitely one of the best restaurants in Casco Viejo, but it’s also so much more than that.
 This is one place that’s worth booking a table if you’re looking to impress.
 Make sure to do so in advance, though, as the dining room is tiny and this restaurant is popular.
 At Donde José, guests get to indulge in a creative tasting menu that tells the story of Chef José’s history with cooking Panamanian food.

 The menu evolves based on the season and what fresh ingredients are in the market.
 But Chef José’s creative combinations never disappoint.
 Come ready to eat, but also to learn as the staff describes each dish as it arrives at your table.
 And if you’re sitting at the bar, you can even delight in watching the cooks work their magic right before your eyes.